 Early Warning Signs Alzheimer’s Disease Symptoms

-Knowing the Early Warning Signs Alzheimer’s Disease Symptoms might allow you give your loved ones a better quality of life for longer
+Knowing the Early Warning Signs Alzheimer’s Disease Symptoms might allow you to give your loved ones a better quality of life for longer life.

 June is Alzheimer’s & Brain Awareness Month.
 It’s a great time to use this time to talk about memory and cognition concerns.
-But if it is not June when you read this, any time is a good time to find out the early warning signs of Alzheimer’s disease symptoms.
+But if it is not June when you read this, any time is a good time to determine the early warning signs of Alzheimer’s disease symptoms.

 Do not be afraid to talk about Alzheimer’s.
-Early diagnosis can give you an opportunity to improve quality of life for longer with lifestyle or medical intervention.
+Early diagnosis can allow you to improve your quality of life for longer with lifestyle or medical intervention.
 It could help to slow down the disease’s symptoms progression.
 Early testing might help to determine cognitive changes the result of Alzheimer’s or another condition.

 Important warning signs of Alzheimer’s

-1. Perhaps the most common sign of Alzheimer’s is people forgets recently learned information.
+1. Perhaps the most common sign of Alzheimer’s is people forget recently learned information.

 Other symptoms include: